Pragith/pragith/_posts/2007-04-17-car-driving-classes-day-2.md

 show-avatar: true
 ---

-b'Well, today it was about TURNINGS.
-I managed to do well, expect 1-2 glitches during U-Turns, but took control soon. :self pat:'
+Well, today it was about TURNINGS.
+I managed to do well, expect 1-2 glitches during U-Turns, but took control soon. :self pat: